conwetlab/WMarket/doc/user-guide.rst

 .. note::
-  If the description cannot be created because one or more fields are invalid, these fields will be highlighted in red color and a message will be attached to every invalid field so the user can understand why these fields are invalid.
+  If the description cannot be created because one or more fields are invalid, these fields will be highlighted in red colour and a message will be attached to every invalid field so the user can understand why these fields are invalid.